CodeReaper/codereaper.github.io/content/posts/2024-07-28-moving-to-hugo.md

 It turns out that code highlighting is a whole new beast in Hugo.

 There is support for quite a lot of [lexers with Chroma](https://gohugo.io/content-management/syntax-highlighting/#list-of-chroma-highlighting-languages), but the syntax highlighting is just the start.
-There are [options](https://gohugo.io/content-management/syntax-highlighting/#highlight-shortcode) that allows for line numbering, actual highlighting specific lines, etc.
+There are [options](https://gohugo.io/content-management/syntax-highlighting/#highlight-shortcode) that allows for line numbering, actual highlighting specific lines, etc. You can even preview the syntax highlighting of some sample code with this [site xyproto](https://xyproto.github.io/splash/docs/) made.

 Consider the following markdown: